 Description: Introduction to the discipline of computer science incorporating problem definitions, algorithm development, and structured programming logic for business, scientific and mathematical applications.
 The C++ language will be used for programming problems.
 54 hours lecture and 54 hours laboratory.
+(Letter grade only)

+Discrete Structures

-Discrete Structures (Same as CSC-7)
+(Same as CSC-7)